AbazaSeif/backup/README.md

 * java -cp Backup.jar cz.jkosnar.backup.sync.Sync

 This allows you to use "non-timestmap" based backup approach.
 In this case you have to:
-* Turn off the reuse parameter in Zipper.
-(It will therefore always start from scratch)
+* Turn off the synchronize parameter in Zipper.
+(It will therefore always start from scratch.)
-* SetZzipper destination to same intermediate folder.
+* Set Zzipper destination to same intermediate folder.
-* Use "Sync" tool to synchronize to your final folder based on file-sizes.
+* Use "Sync" tool to synchronize the "intermediate folder" to your "final folder" based on file-sizes only.

 Sync:
 ```